techidaily/site-video-content-creator/source/_posts/updated-in-2024-fcpx-power-ups-10-free-plugins-you-need-now.md

 ![top 10 free fcpx plugins mlut](https://images.wondershare.com/filmora/article-images/top-10-free-fcpx-plugins-mlut.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/hHPljBHrvkA?si=HwdfDM9rlbABSIrx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 mLut is also a great tool for color grading essentials.
 However, this awesome plugin is for free use by Motion VFX with features that are especially accessible for beginners.
 So, you can easily download LUT files with this plugin and use them further in your video projects.
 And, the results will come out as cinematic color grading without any hassle.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/DEqoiNArwjQ?si=oaL_lgnI-RxY5Qy_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 7 [Neat Video’s Noise Removal](https://www.neatvideo.com/?linkID=p7328)